 Q. I have received an FP10 prescription for 7ml of Zopiclone oral suspension 75mg/5ml.
 My specials manufacturer will only supply a minimum size of 10ml.
 Can I claim broken bulk on this?

-Broken bulk cannot be claimed on unlicensed specials manufactured or supplied by a company operating under an MHRA specials licence.
-It should be noted that in Part VIIIB of the Drug Tariff, there is a minimum reimbursement price set against a pack size of 100ml – so a contractor would be paid the list price for 100ml, even where less was prescribed.”
+‘BB’ cannot be claimed on unlicensed specials manufactured or supplied by a company operating under an MHRA specials licence.
+However, it should be noted that Zopiclone 7.5mg/5ml oral suspension is listed in Part VIIIB of the Drug Tariff with a minimum reimbursement price set against a pack size of 100ml.
+As the minimum volume listed in the Drug Tariff is 100ml reimbursement would be for 100ml where less was prescribed.

-However, if a product has been extemporaneously dispensed by the pharmacy contractor, broken bulk is allowed on the ingredients used to make it.
-This is to cover times when the contractor may not have the opportunity to use the remainder of the open container used in preparing the special.
+Please note if a product has been extemporaneously dispensed, a claim for ‘BB’ is allowed on the ingredients used to make it.
+This is to cover times where you may not have the opportunity to use the remainder of the open container used in preparing the special.

 Q. How do I make a broken bulk claim on an EPS R2 prescription?

-Your pharmacy system should enable you to make a broken bulk claim through manual endorsement against the item during the dispensing process.
-If you are unclear on how to do this, refer to your pharmacy system manual or speak with your pharmacy system supplier for guidance.”
+Your pharmacy system should enable you to make a ‘BB’ claim through manual endorsement against the item during the dispensing process.
+If you are unclear on how to do this, refer to your pharmacy system manual or speak with your pharmacy system supplier for guidance.